Why We Do What We Do

 The University of Dallas has seven undergraduate residence halls - six 'traditional-style' halls

-for new students and one new hall for upperclassmen still under the residency requirement.
+for new students and one suite-style hall for upperclassmen still under the residency requirement.

 common bathroom and shower facilities on each floor, a lounge/TV area and a laundry